EvaMaeRey/io/README.md

 principle case; I conducted dissertation field research in Brazil in the Federal House of Deputies.

-During my Phd, I worked as a statistics consultant, at the Applied Technologies of the Arts and Science (ATLAS), at the University of Illinois from 2013-2015.
+During my PhD, I worked as a statistics consultant, at the Applied Technologies of the Arts and Science (ATLAS), at the University of Illinois from 2013-2015.
 I also served “Methods TA” in Political Science in the 2015-2016 academic year at the University of Illinois, providing